back

 Johannes Malalas

-The eighth book of the chronicle is translated here, from the Greek text of L.Dindorf.
+The 8th and 9th books of the chronicle are translated here, from the Greek text of L.Dindorf.
 Malalas' style of Greek is highly colloquial and very different from the classical Greek authors; but fortunately there is an accurate modern translation (by E.Jeffreys, M.Jeffreys and M.Scott, 1986), which has been consulted in the hope of avoiding any egregious mistakes in this translation.

 [192] In the fourth year of the reign of Dareius the Mede, the son of Assalamus, god sent Alexander the toparch (or king) of Macedonia, the son of Philippus, against the Assyrians and Persians and Parthians and Medes.
 Alexander founded the city of Alexandria the great, which had previously been a village called Rhacustis.
 Alexander named the city after himself, and there he sacrificed a young maiden, whom he called Macedonia. # He built a temple to Helios Serapis, and a public bath, called the Horse, and some other temples.